Social media is about sociology and psychology more than technology.– Brian Solis

 #5 Monitoring and Optimizing Performance

-One of the biggest mistakes most of the social media marketing managers do is forget or sometimes not know how to monitor their ads.
+One of the biggest mistakes most social media marketing managers do is forget or sometimes not know how to monitor their ads.
 When working with such a small budget, it becomes crucial to monitor your ad performance.

 “Social media is about the people!
 Not about your business.
 Provide for the people and the people will provide you.” – Matt Goulart